romualdr/fastapi-slack-rocketry/README.md

 # FastAPI + Slack + Rocketry (async)

-A Slack bot experiment, using FastAPI + Slack Bolt + Rocketry, running async with uvicorn
+A Slack bot experiment, using FastAPI (unvcorn) + Slack Bolt + Rocketry, running async with asyncio.
+Also contains a pseudo-clean organisation with an inversion of dependency and injection with kink.

 ## Getting started